Cartoonito: United States

 On 17 February 2021, it was announced that WarnerMedia's international preschool brand Cartoonito would launch in the United States on Cartoon Network and streaming service HBO Max.
-Over 20 series were expected to be featured at its launch.
+Over 20 series were in development at the time of the announcement.
 A website for the block was launched in March 2021.
-Partnerships also encompassed acquired broadcasting rights to Thomas & Friends: All Engines Go, a reboot of the original Thomas & Friends series.
-The block officially launched on 13 September 2021, and initially ran for 8 hours (6:00 a.m. to 2:00 p.m.
-ET/PT) on weekdays and 2 hours (6:00 a.m. to 8:00 a.m.
+Partnerships included acquired broadcasting rights to Thomas & Friends: All Engines Go, a reboot of the original Thomas & Friends series.
+The block launched on 13 September 2021, and initially ran for eight hours (6:00 a.m. to 2:00 p.m.
+ET/PT) on weekdays and two hours (6:00 a.m. to 8:00 a.m.
 ET/PT) on weekends.
-It ultimately settled with 4–5 hours only on weekdays (starting at 7:00 a.m.
+It was later reduced to four to five hours only on weekdays (starting at 7:00 a.m.
 ET/PT).
-On 23 May 2025, the block was on hiatus until 1 September 2025.
+The block continued to reduce its airtime until its closure on 23 May 2025.

 Latin America

 In October 2021, Sky Brasil announced that Cartoonito would be launching in Brazil on 1 December 2021, replacing Boomerang.
 A few days later, the Argentine pay television service Telered announced the replacement of Boomerang to Cartoonito for the rest of Latin America on the same date.